CntoDev/persistuesday/war-gamemode/README.md

 API

 	[unit, side] call war_recruitment_fnc_recruitUnit
 		- recruits unit to side for duration of entire campaign.

+	[side] call war_recruitment_fnc_createBaseMarker
+		- draws the Blufor or Opfor base marker for a soldier.

 ### Guards module